 - Use the entire head of a slicker brush.

-- The bent pins are meant to “straighten the hair” and make curled or waved hair easier to detangle.
+- The bent pins are meant to “straighten the hair” and make curled or wavy hair easier to detangle.

 - For large dogs: avoid standing over the dog.
-If you can, get your dog to lie on their side or brush facing the dogs side.
+If you can, get your dog to lay on their side or brush facing the dogs side.
 Place small dogs on a table.

 - Use your whole arm instead of just your wrist to make long (1-2-3) and short strokes (1-2-3).

-- Lift the hair upwards with your free hand and brush the hair down our of that hand in the directions of the hair growth.
+- Lift the hair upwards with your free hand and brush the hair down out of that hand in the directions of the hair growth.

 - Keep your wrist straight to prevent the pins of the brush from contacting the animal’s skin preventing brush burns.

 - Use the “corners” of the head of the brush to tackle mats or tangles in small areas.
 Spray with a dematting or conditioning spray, then 1-2-3, while holding a small piece of matted hair in your free hand.

 - Clean hair is best and yields better results.
 The brush goes through the hair easier with minimal pulling, resulting in a more pleasant experience for you and the dog.